 About Dan Rayburn

-Dan Rayburn is recognized by many as the “voice for the streaming media industry” and as one of the Internet industry's foremost authorities, speakers, and writers on streaming and online video technologies for the past sixteen years.
+Dan Rayburn is recognized by many as the voice for the streaming media industry and as one of the Internet industry's foremost authorities, speakers, and writers on streaming and online video technologies for the past eighteen years.
 As a passionate leader and spokesperson, Dan is widely known for his experience and vision pertaining to both the business and the technology of online video in the U.S. and abroad.
-His expertise includes technology solutions, business strategy, content syndication and distribution and industry foresight in the media, enterprise, broadcast, publishing, advertising and enterprise industries.
+His expertise includes technology solutions, business strategy, content syndication and distribution and industry foresight in the media, enterprise, broadcast, advertising and enterprise industries.

 Prior to StreamingMedia.com, he founded a streaming media services division for the Globix Corporation, a publicly traded NASDAQ company, which became one of the largest global streaming media service providers specializing in on-site event production for webcasts around the world.
-Prior to Globix, he co-founded one of the industry's first streaming media webcasting production companies, Live On Line, successfully acquired in 1999 by Digital Island for $70 million.
+Prior to Globix, he co-founded one of the industry's first streaming media webcasting production companies, Live On Line, successfully acquired in 1999 by Digital Island.

-Regularly consulted by the media for insight into business trends and technology, Mr. Rayburn has been featured in hundreds of print and on-line articles that have appeared in The New York Times, The Seattle Times, Crain's B2B Weekly, Broadcasting & Cable, Electronic Media, Mediapost.com, POST Magazine, ProAV Magazine, INS Asia, Internet.com, Radio Ink, EContent Magazine, Nikke Electronics and Wired.com among others.
-He has also appeared on many TV programs including those on CNN and CBS.
+Regularly consulted by the media for insight into business trends and technology, Mr. Rayburn has been featured or quoted in more than a thousand print and on-line articles that have appeared in The New York Times, The Seattle Times, Crain's B2B Weekly, Broadcasting & Cable, Electronic Media, Mediapost.com, POST Magazine, ProAV Magazine, INS Asia, Internet.com, Radio Ink, EContent Magazine, Nikke Electronics and Wired.com among others.
+He has also appeared on many TV programs including those on CNN, FOX, Bloomberg, NPR and CBS.

 Dan also consults for corporations who are implementing online video in the broadcast, wireless, IPTV, advertising and cable industries.
 Over the past ten years he has helped develop, consult, and implement streaming media solutions for prestigious companies in the enterprise, entertainment and government sectors including A&E, ABC, Apple, Atlantic Records, American Express, BMG, BP, CBS, Cisco, Elektra, Excite.com, HBO, House Of Blues, ifilm, Indy 500, Intel, ITN, KPMG, Microsoft, MTV, NYTimes.com, Pepsi, Price Waterhouse Coopers, Qualcomm, RealNetworks, Sony Music, Twentieth Century Fox, United Nations, Viacom, VH1 and Warner Brothers among others.